roozbehdavari/Reproducible-Research/PA1_template.md

 ## Imputing missing values

-Note that there are a number of days/intervals where there are missing values (coded as NA).
+Note that there are a number of days/intervals when there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

 Below, I show how one can calculated the total number of missing values.